legendcodermartino1245/ldac-optimization-guide/override_defeats.md

 ---

-### Bit Depth Downgrade Exploit (LDAC 16-bit Entry)
+### Bit Depth Downgrade Exploit

 **Principle:**
-Samsung override triggers primarily at 24-bit LDAC handshake.
-Initializing connection at LDAC 16-bit bypasses override enforcement.

-**Sequence:**
+It doesnt matter what the target ldac profile will be as long as the bit depth in the first switch doesnt match with the bit depth in the target ldac profile

+**example:**
-1. Apply LDAC 16-bit (e.g., 990 kbps, 44.1 or 48 kHz).
+1. Apply LDAC 44.1 16-bit 990 kbps.
-2. After stable 16-bit LDAC, switch to 24-bit target LDAC.

-**Result:**
-- Override stack bypassed internally.
-- Clean firmware profile established.
-- Very fast, often bypasses SBC step entirely.
+2. Apply LDAC 44.1 24-bit 990 kbps.

 ---